 Every bride has a proposal story.
 What’s yours?

 I came home one Wednesday night after Pilates class to a note on our front door that said ‘knock before coming in’.
 We were pretty serious at the time and had been talking about rings off and on for a bit, so the thought that this was the moment crossed my mind.
-Then again, I also thought that maybe he had bought me a kitten (hello, crazy cat lady here!) and wanted to surprise me with it.
+Then again, I also thought that maybe he had adopted a kitten (hello, crazy cat lady here!) and wanted to surprise me with it.
 To be honest, I would have been happy with either that night but looking back, the engagement definitely trumps a cute kitten.

 When I entered the door, Paul was standing at the end of a candlelit hallway with giant poster board cards which were inspired by the scene in my favourite movie Love Actually, where Andrew Lincoln surprises Keira Knightly at her front door.
 I stood there all sweaty in my workout outfit bawling my eyes out while he went through each of the cards in silence, leading me to the part when he asked the big question.
 I always thought I would be perfectly dressed and have an immaculate mani when I got engaged, but there was something so perfect and lovely and ‘us’ about the way it happened.
 When that scene comes on in Love Actually now, I melt.
 The line, ‘To me, you are perfect’ will get me every time.
+We now have the poster board cards framed in our home which is a nice everyday reminder of this happy moment in our lives.

 Tell us about the ring.